13588112254/littlefs/DESIGN.md

 Generally, wear leveling algorithms fall into one of two categories:

-1. Dynamic wear leveling, where we distribute wear over "dynamic" blocks.
-The can be accomplished by considering unused blocks.
+1. [Dynamic wear leveling][wikipedia-dynamic-wear-leveling], where we
+   distribute wear over "dynamic" blocks.
+The can be accomplished by only considering unused blocks.

-2. Static wear leveling, where we distribute wear over both "dynamic" and "static" blocks.
+2. [Static wear leveling][wikipedia-static-wear-leveling], where we
+   distribute wear over both "dynamic" and "static" blocks.
 To make this work, we need to consider all blocks, including blocks that already contain data.

 As a tradeoff for code size and complexity, littlefs (currently) only provides dynamic wear leveling.
 This is a best efforts solution.
 Wear is not distributed